 4. Visual Design and Web Development Strategy

 Visual content has a lasting effect on the viewer.
 Your visual branding must be consistent.
-Whether it’s your status updates, your landing pages or your Facebook ads, what the audience sees is what they’ll remember.
+Whether it’s your social media posts, your landing pages or your Facebook ads, what the audience sees is what they’ll remember.
 Make sure it’s compelling and gets the point across.

 5. Solid Content Strategy